 1. Leverage AI to Standardize Underwriting & Risk Assessment

 The underwriting process depends on data management and analysis, a process traditionally overseen by people.
-With the advent of AI, the analysis of underwriting criteria can be processed faster, generating accurate pricing results and risk assessments.
-And with an open platform that uses predictive intelligence to improve risk selection and pricing, carriers can deliver customer experiences that are fast, easy, and intuitive.
+With the advent of AI, the analysis of underwriting criteria can be processed faster, integrating data from multiple sources and generating accurate pricing results and risk assessments.
+And with an open platform that uses predictive intelligence to improve risk selection and pricing, carriers can deliver customer experiences that are fast, easy, intuitive, and ethical.

 This is not to say that the human element is entirely removed from the underwriting process – just the opposite.
 Reports created with AI can inform underwriters and their decision-making processes, making their jobs easier and their analyses more accurate.
 AI in insurance impacts many areas of the underwriting process, but most importantly, pricing.